ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Introduction

 The CompletableFuture API is a high-level API for asynchronous programming in Java.
-This API supports _pipelining_ (also known as _chaining_ or _combining_) multiple asynchronous and synchronous computations into a single result without the mess of nested callbacks (‘callback hell`).
-This API also is an implementation of the Future/Promise design pattern in Java.
+This API supports _pipelining_ (also known as _chaining_ or _combining_) of multiple asynchronous and synchronous computations into a single result without the mess of nested callbacks (“callback hell“).
+This API also is an implementation of the _future/promise_ high-level concurrency constructs in Java.

-Before adding these classes, Java already had much more simple classes to manage asynchronous tasks.
-In Java 5 were added the `Future` interface and its base implementation the `FutureTask` class.

-The `Future` interface represents a possibly uncompleted result of an asynchronous computation.
-The `Future` interface has few methods:
+Since Java 5 there is a much simpler API for asynchronous programming: the `Future` interface and its base implementation, the `FutureTask` class.
+The `Future` interface represents the result of an asynchronous computation and has only a few methods:

-*   to check whether the task is completed or canceled
+*   to check if a task is completed or canceled
-*   to cancel the task
+*   to cancel a task
-*   to wait if necessary for the task to complete, and then to retrieve its result
+*   to wait for a task to complete (if necessary) and then to get its result

-However, the `Future` interface has significant limitations in building multi-step asynchronous computations:
+However, the `Future` interface has significant limitations in building non-trivial asynchronous computations:

-*   it is impossible to register a callback for future competition
+*   it is impossible to register a callback for a future competition
-*   it is impossible to pipeline computations in a non-blocking way
+*   it is impossible to pipeline futures in a non-blocking way
-*   it is impossible to manually complete a future (either with a result or with an exception)
+*   it is impossible to manually complete a future

-To overcome these limitations, in Java 8 were added (and in Java 9 and Java 12 were updated) the `CompletionStage` interface and its base implementation the `CompletableFuture` class.
-These classes allow building effective and fluent multi-step asynchronous computations (when the steps can be forked, chained, and joined) of a single result.
+To overcome these limitations, Java 8 added (and Java 9 and Java 12 updated) the `CompletionStage` interface and its base implementation, the `CompletableFuture` class.
+These classes allow building efficient and fluid multi-stage asynchronous computation, where stages can be forked, chained, and joined.

-The CompletableFuture API is not simple.
+However, the CompletableFuture API is not simple.
 The `CompletionStage` interface has 43 public methods.
-The `CompletableFuture` class implements 5 methods from the `Future` interface, 43 methods from the `CompletionStage` interface, and has 30 own public methods.
+The `CompletableFuture` class implements 5 methods from the `Future` interface, 43 methods from the `CompletionStage` interface, and implements 30 of its public methods.

 ## Futures and promises

-The concept of a _future/promise_ as an eventual result of an asynchronous task exists in many programming languages and allows writing asynchronous code that still has a _fluent interface_ as synchronous code:
+Future/promise is a high-level concurrency construct that decouples a value (a future) from how it was computed (a promise).
+That allows writing more fluent concurrent programs that transfer objects between threads without using any of the explicit synchronization mechanisms for _shared mutable objects_ like mutexes.
+The futures/promises mechanism works very well when there are multiple threads working on different tasks and the results need to be combined together by the main thread.

+Implementations of future/promise exist in many programming languages: